testsigmahq/testsigma-docs/src/pages/docs/elements/dynamic-elements/with-parameter-test-data.md

 ---
 title: "Using Parameter Test Data for Dynamic locators"
-meta_desc: "Elaborates on the usage of Parameter Test Data for creating dynamic locators for use in Data-driven Testing."
+metadesc: "Elaborates on the usage of Parameter Test Data for creating dynamic locators for use in Data-driven Testing."
+noindex: false
 order: 6.61
 page_id: "Using Parameter Test Data for Dynamic locators"
 warning: false